A Nice Cup of Tea

 “We have a murder in Oxford city, a house sealed off and by now crawling with forensic ‘roaches.
 Get your backside down there Gregor.
 I want to see a report on my desk by end of play today.”
 Read more

-Unfortunately for us – but critically for Gregor, we join him sat on the toilet, part way through his morning routine.
+Unfortunately for us, but critically for Gregor, we join him sat on the toilet part way through his morning routine.
 Earlier, he’d groaned while reluctantly rolling off the mattress and up onto his feet.
 Stumbling down the winding staircase, task two had been to feed his cats, two of whom had devoured their breakfasts, while the third had turned his nose up and walked away.
 Coffee had been prepared, milk warmed, a fluffy pancake re-heated in the toaster.
-To this, he’d adorned with slices of banana, a spoonful of thick double cream and finished with a generous drizzle of maple syrup.
-With caffeine well on its way to being fully ingested and his appetite sated, Gregor had returned upstairs to the bedroom.
+Once plated, the pancake had been adorned with several slices of banana, a spoonful of thick double cream and finished with a generous drizzle of maple syrup.
+With caffeine well on its way to full ingestion and his appetite sated, Gregor had returned upstairs to the bedroom.
 Once there, he’d opened up the window to a chilly spring morning and lit his first cigarette of the day.
-Just like nearly everyone else in his life, the birds sung disapprovingly of his smoking.
-It’s not many times a day I do this small pleasure! he’d imagined himself shouting back at them.
+Like everyone else in his life, the birds sung disapprovingly of his smoking.
 Read more

 Oh God I feel so rough this day

 Too much of food of smoke drink drunk

 To blow right through this cloudy funk